 - Dwight Yorke.
 Yorke made a goal for Aston Villa against Coventry after 12.16 seconds at Highfield Road on 30 September 1995.

 - Chris Sutton.
 Sutton scored for Blackburn after 12.94 seconds on 1 April 1995.

 - Kevin Nolan.
 Nolan scored against Blackburn for Bolton after only 13.48 seconds on 10 January 2004.

 - James Beattie.
-Beattie scored a magnificent goal for Southampton against Chelsea after 13.52 seconds on 28 August 2004.
+Beattie netted a magnificent goal for Southampton against Chelsea after 13.52 seconds on 28 August 2004.

 - Asmir Begovic.
 No, we’re not joking, there’s a goalie on this list.
 Begovic scored his memorable goal on 2 November 2013 after 13.64 seconds for Stoke against Southampton.
 At 91.9 meters, this goal is also the longest in history.

 Three Fastest Premier League Hat Tricks

 One won’t usually expect hat-tricks to come at a fast pace.
 They’re rare enough as it is.

 - Sadio Mané (Southampton) vs. Aston Villa – Two minutes fifty-six seconds.